GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 You should also consider what you do in your free time.
 If your primary hobby is playing computer games you probably need to dial it back.
 It’s important that you give your hands rest, and while you might that be able to control what you do at work, you can definitely control what you do in your free time.
 If you can, aim for activities that don't involve sitting still.

+## Voice programming
+Another way I tried to create value without using my hands to code, was to use my voice.

+After being inspired by Tais Rudd's [excellent talk](https://www.youtube.com/watch?v=8SkdfdXWYaI) about him overcoming RSI through voice coding, I tried it out.
+I bought an expensive microphone, and Dragon NaturallySpeaking, which is supposed to be the best voice recognition software there is.

+The results however, were less than stellar.
+At the time, no one out there provided a plug and play solution that just worked, although [some](https://github.com/synkarius/caster) [try](https://voicecode.io/).
+You’ll probably have to build it yourself.

+Not the best idea for someone with fingers that are already damaged, but I gave it a try.
+However, even with the best voice recognition software money could buy and a language I specifically designed to be terse and efficient for programming it was still slow.
+Surprisingly enough, outputting code wasn't the slowest part.
+Things like precision navigation within files (e.g. moving 35 lines down and into the middle of the line), or navigation within large projects (file-names can have all sorts of weird naming structures that are hard to easily accommodate with voice commands.)

+Voice does however works surprisingly well for dictation and simple web browsing.
+If you write a lot of regular english, such as articles during your day or spend a lot of time scrolling through websites it's worth considering as an option.

 ## Keeping warm
 I’ve noticed that I always have cold hands which could restrict blood flow and thus hindering the tissue from healing fast enough.